pebgroup/Global-plant-diversity/README.md

 Using the WCSP and the Smith&Brown 2018 phylogeny to combine geography and evolutionary history of seed plants

-# more info to follow, just setting up the repo #
+more info to follow soon, just setting up the repo